cienciadedatos/datos/cran-comments.md

 ## R CMD check results
 * 0 errors | 0 warnings | 0 notes

-## This is the package's first submission
+## Resubmission

+This is a resubmission.
+In this version I have:

-* Documentation is in Spanish
+* Converted links to proper URLs in README.md